42null/Return-YouTube-UI/README.md

-# YoutubeWithActualCornersFirefox
+# Return YouTube UI
-A firefox extension aimed at making Youtube look like it did before they made everything rounded.
+A Firefox extension aimed at making YouTube look like it did before they made everything rounded.

 _Currently still in progress and not yet published to the Firefox Add-Ons as an extension._